heidless-stillwater/heidless-blog/src/content/blog/rob-craig-profile-1.md

 **BSc Computer Science (Distinction)** - 1990 & recently - **Google Advanced Data Analytics Certification**.

-My first role was with SUN Microsystems (subsequently bought by Oracle).
+My first role was as a Developer with SUN Microsystems (subsequently bought by Oracle).
 I then worked in The City on Y2K remediation and the introduction of the Euro.
-Subsequent to that I changed career to the Arts - returning to IT in 2012 as Dev/Scrum Master.
+Subsequent to that I took time out in the Arts - returning to IT in 2012 as Dev/Scrum Master.

-Ultimately, I intend to set up my own SaSS offerings.

-I have been out of the industry for the past few years due to ill health.
+I have been out of the industry for the past while due to ill health.
 I am now fully recovered & fit to work.
 More details at bottom of this post.

 In the meantime, I have been tooling up in preparation for the past 3+ years and believe my current skill set would be of value in the market.